clojusc/clj-blogger/README.md

 ## Google Authentication

-Because this library utilizes protected Google resources, you will need to [set up access with Google][oauth2-setup].
+Because this library utilizes protected Google resources, you will need to [set up OAuth2 access with Google][oauth2-setup]; note that this library only supports using service accounts (thus avoiding the need to introduce a web browser into the mix).

 Once created, there will be an option to download your OAuth2 credential data in JSON format -- do so.
-Save this to a file (e.g., `~/.google/blog-publisher-oauth2-creds.json`);
-you will use it when creating a client.
+Save this to a file (e.g., `~/.google/blog-publisher-oauth2-creds.json`); you will use it when creating a client (see below).

 ## Configuration

-Instead of remembering you enter you Google blog ID every time you want to publish content, you can create a JSON configuration file that contains an associative array with the key `blog-id` and whose value is the blog ID of the blog with which you want to work.
+Instead of remembering to enter your Google blog ID every time you want to publish content, you can create a JSON configuration file that contains an associative array with the key `blog-id` and whose value is the blog ID of the blog with which you want to work.

+Note that if you will be repeatedly operating on Blogger resources with the same `user-id`, `page-id`, or `post-id`, you may make those entries in the config file as well, and they will be used on all appropriate requests.

+You can save this to a file like `~/.google/blog.json` and use it when creating a client (see below).

 ## Layout

-The code layout does not match the Blogger REST API URLs.
-However, since none of the function names overlap, a flat namespace is provided for all API calls:
-`clojusc.blogger.api`.
-The implementations for the protocol defined there are provided in sensible library namespaces.
+Note that the code layout for this project does not match the Blogger REST API URLs.
+However, since none of the function names collide, a flat namespace is provided for all API calls: `clojusc.blogger.api`.
+The implementations for the protocol defined there are provided in sensible library namespaces under `clojusc.blogger.api.impl.*`.

 ## Client